-Pamela Prickett is an assistant professor of sociology at the University of Amsterdam.
+Pamela Prickett is an associate professor of sociology at the University of Amsterdam.
 From 2015 to 2017 she was an RPLP postdoctoral fellow.
 As a sociologist Pamela uses ethnographic and historical methods to understand how poverty and inequality are experienced, structured, and reproduced within urban communities.
 Her current book project, Believing in South Central, draws on more than five years of fieldwork in an African-American Muslim community in a low-income neighborhood in Los Angeles.
 The book examines the everyday lives of the pious urban poor, including the ways they draw on each other and local religious organizations for social support in light of a changing urban landscape.
 Her work has appeared in Gender & Society and City & Community.

 Pamela is a co-PI on the RPLP's current project, "Turning the Tables on Gender and Religion."